nfdi4objects/n4o-graph-importer/README.md

 Return the list of registered collections (metadata only).

+### GET /collection/schema.json

+Return the JSON Schema used to validation collection metadata.
+See file [collection-schema.json](collection-schema.json).

 ### PUT /collection/

 Replace the list of registered collections.
 Only allowed if the current list is empty.
+Collections metadata must conform to the Collection JSON Schema.

 *The metadata is not imported into the triple store!*

 ### POST /collection/

 Register a new collection or update metadata of a registered collection.
+Collection metadata must conform to the Collection JSON Schema.

 *The metadata is not imported into the triple store!*